 Get regular feedback

 It’s important to remember that everybody’s work-from-home situation looks slightly different.
 Some people might have space for a home office, while others will live with roommates or small children who make business calls tricky.
 Get feedback from your employees as to how they’re coping, and see if there’s anything additional you can do to make their working life a little easier.
 Regular Zoom meetings between managers and their team go a long way.

 Feedback is especially critical in situations we haven’t faced before.
 Find out which types of virtual activities your employees most enjoy, and whether they have any ideas for improving your working relationship from afar.
 Sending out regular (anonymous) surveys is a good way to do this, to ensure all ideas and opinions are heard.

 Encourage employees to stay healthy

 Healthy employees are happy employees.
-If you want your employees to thrive, and your company culture to be kept alive when working remotely, it’s important that your team stays healthy.
+If you want your employees to thrive, and your company culture to remain alive when working remotely, it’s important that your team stays healthy.
 If you’ve got the budget available, consider providing employees with a desk chair and monitor to keep back pain at bay.
 Encourage regular screen breaks and walks in the fresh air, and let employees know it’s especially important to take care of themselves at this time.
 Even better, make it a company-wide endeavour.
 Many businesses have experimented with virtual sports groups, yoga and Zumba classes, which are social ways of staying healthy.

 At the end of the day, managers and their teams are figuring out how best to maintain company culture under difficult circumstances.
-Mistakes will be made, and it’s impossible to get everything right the first time.
+Mistakes will happen, and it’s impossible to get everything right the first time.
 What matters most of all is creating a company culture in which employees feel able to provide honest feedback about what’s working – and about what could be going better.